Operated by the Centre for Disability Studies and funded by the Northern Sydney Local Health District.

 - Clinics in Special Schools

-- Psychology consultation and counselling for children and adults
+- Psychology consultation and counselling for children

 - Facilitate access to dental services